turi-code/userguide/deployment/pred-launching.md

 already defined in your shell environment, the new credentials can be specified as additional parameters to this method call as shown above.

-#### Port Configuration

-A Predictive Service running in EC2 exposes several open ports:

-* Query endpoint: A client that queries a model through Predictive Service endpoint can either use HTTP or HTTPS, which requires ports 80 and 443 to be open, respectively.
-* Administration: In order for a GraphLab Create client to be able to administer a Predictive Service, it needs to be able to talk to each node in the deployment.
-This happens through port 9005 by default, or a custom port if specified as a parameter to [`create`](https://dato.com/products/create/docs/generated/graphlab.deploy.predictive_service.create.html#graphlab.deploy.predictive_service.create).

-Additionally, the internal distributed cache communicates between nodes through ports 9006 and 19006.

 #### Non-default Virtual Private Cloud

 When configured as above a predictive service is deployed into a default subnet of your AWS account's default Virtual Private Cloud (VPC).
 You have the option to deploy a predictive service into a non-default VPC, as long as your subnet has internet access.